smart-on-fhir/smart-scheduling-links/specification.md

 * **Bulk Publication Manifest**.
 The manifest is a JSON file serving as the entry point for slot discovery.
 It provides links that clients can follow to retrieve all the other files.
 The manifest is always hosted at a URL that ends with `$bulk-publish` (a convention used when publishing static data sets using FHIR).
   * [Details on JSON structure](#manifest-file)
   * Example [file](https://raw.githubusercontent.com/smart-on-fhir/smart-scheduling-links/master/examples/$bulk-publish).
 * **Location Files**.
-Each line contains a minified JSON object with details about a physical location.
+Each line contains a minified JSON object representing a physical location where appointments are available.
   * [Details on JSON structure](#location-file)
   * Example [file](https://raw.githubusercontent.com/smart-on-fhir/smart-scheduling-links/master/examples/locations.ndjson)
 * **Schedule Files**.
-Each line contains a minified JSON object with details about the schedule for a healthcare service.
+Each line contains a minified JSON object representing the calendar for a healthcare service offered at a specific location.
   * [Details on JSON structure](#schedule-file)
   * Example [file](https://raw.githubusercontent.com/smart-on-fhir/smart-scheduling-links/master/examples/schedules.ndjson)
 * **Slot Files**.
-Each line contains a minified JSON object with details about a bookable appointment slot.
+Each line contains a minified JSON object representing an appointment slot (busy or free) for a healthcare service at a specific location.
   * [Details on JSON structure](#slot-file)
   * Example [file](https://raw.githubusercontent.com/smart-on-fhir/smart-scheduling-links/master/examples/slots-2021-W09.ndjson)

 A client queries the manifest on a regular basis, e.g. once every 1-5 minutes.
-The client iterates through the links in the manifest file to retrieve any files it is interested in.
+The client iterates through the links in the manifest file to retrieve any Location, Schedule, or Slot files it is interested in.

 ### Performance Considerations

 * _Slot Publishers_ MAY choose to host a separate manifest file for each state or geographical region where they operate, if they want to make data independently available for clients with limited regions of interest.
-* For each query, the client can include standard HTTP headers such as  `If-None-Match` or `If-Modified-Since` to prevent retrieving data if nothing has changed.
+* Clients MAY include standard HTTP headers such as `If-None-Match` or `If-Modified-Since` with each query to prevent retrieving data when nothing has changed since the last query.
-* When requesting a manifest file, clients MAY include a `?_since={}` query parameter with an ISO8601 timestamp, to request only changes since a particular point in time.
+* Clients MAY include a `?_since={}` query parameter with an ISO8601 timestamp when retrieving a manifest file to request only changes since a particular point in time.
 Servers are free to ignore this parameter, meaning that clients should be prepared to retrieve a full data set.

 ## Manifest File

-The manifest file includes:
+The manifest file is the entry point for a client to retrieve scheduling data.
+The manifest JSON file includes:

 * `transactionTime`: string conveying ISO8601 timestamp with the time when this data set was published
 * `request`: string conveying the full URL of the manifest